youngzar/wra410/README.md

 ## Additional Changes

 1. Made a strike through any past weeks on the schedule
-2. Added css to create grid for grading table
+2. Added css to create grid for grading table, also titles for the table

-## Grading Criteria

-* 100-90 points: You accomplish all of the required changes and you include some new html/css commands and/or your design does an especially good job of meeting the needs of your audience (students in this course).

-* 89-80 points: You accomplish all of the required changes.

-* 79-70 points: You don't accomplish all of the required changes
+3. added titles and reorganzied contact page